AI Paper Insight Brief

 3) LongRLVR: Long-Context Reinforcement Learning Requires Verifiable Context Rewards

-- Adds a verifiable context reward (modulated Fβ over evidence chunks) and improves long-context benchmarks (e.g., Qwen2.5-14B-1M RULER-QA AVG 73.17→88.90).
+- Demonstrates gains on long-context benchmarks (e.g., Qwen2.5-14B-1M improves RULER-QA AVG 73.17→88.90).

 4) RubricBench: Aligning Model-Generated Rubrics with Human Standards

-- Shows a stable ~26–28 point “rubric gap” between self-generated and human-injected rubrics (e.g., DeepSeek-v3.2 57.8%→84.9%).
+- Finds a stable ~26–28 point “rubric gap”: self-generated rubrics vs human-injected rubrics.

-- Demonstrates that even humans degrade when constrained by generated rubrics (92%→61% on N=100).
+- Shows test-time scaling doesn’t fix rubric formation; even humans degrade when constrained by generated rubrics.

 5) Practical next steps